patelmanish06/hugo-site/content/about-us/atf.md

 Active Transport Futures develops and provides globally scalable software to aid cities to plan futures in which active transport such as walking and cycling play increasingly prominent roles.
-Our tools use open sources of data with global coverage and aim to be globally applicable independent of the availability of local data.
+Our tools use open sources of data with global coverage, and can be minimally implemented independent of the availability of local data.
+Where no local data are available, tools are calibrated using global data sets (see [Data](../data)); locally provided data can readily be implemented to ensure appropriate calibration to local needs and behaviours.

-This work is currently being developed in conjunction with the World Health Organization, for which we are developing a [prototype tool](../who1) to aid planning active transport futures in Accra, Ghana, and Kathmandu, Nepal.
+A major focus of current work is a project being conducted in conjunction with the World Health Organization, for which we are developing a [prototype tool](../who1) to aid planning active transport futures in Accra, Ghana, and Kathmandu, Nepal.

 Our primary source of data is [Open Street Map](https://openstreetmap.org), accessed via our own [**R** package